WrestleMania XI: Aftermath

 After WrestleMania, Kama melted down The Undertaker's urn and made it into a necklace.
 The Undertaker defeated Kama in a dark match at In Your House 1, and again in a casket match at In Your House 2.
 He then won another casket match against Kama at SummerSlam 1995 to end the feud.
 The Undertaker was not able to recapture the remnants of the urn until he ended his feud with King Mabel in another Casket match.
 The Undertaker's streak of 21 consecutive WrestleMania victories was first acknowledged during his entrance for his encounter with King Kong Bundy by play-by-play commentator Vince McMahon, who stated, "The Undertaker, on his way to the ring—a man who's never lost at WrestleMania".

 The Smoking Gunns were given a rematch for the WWF Tag Team Championship at In Your House 1.
 Hart pinned Bart Gunn to retain the championship for his team.
 Hart and Yokozuna then moved on to face other competition, and the Gunns did not become serious contenders for the title again until late in 1995 when they defeated Hart and Yokozuna to regain the championship.

-Steve McMichael, who accompanied Lawrence Taylor, joined World Championship Wrestling later in 1995 as a color commentator then eventually as an in-ring performer, joining the famous Four Horseman when he turned on and betrayed his tag team partner and former NFL star Kevin Greene at The Great American Bash '96 near the end of their tag team match against Ric Flair and Arn Anderson.
+Steve McMichael, who accompanied Lawrence Taylor, joined World Championship Wrestling (WCW) later in 1995 as a color commentator then eventually as an in-ring performer, joining the famous Four Horseman when he turned on and betrayed his tag team partner and former NFL star Kevin Greene at The Great American Bash '96 near the end of their tag team match against Ric Flair and Arn Anderson.
 Going by the name "Mongo" McMichael, he eventually went on to win the WCW United States Heavyweight Championship.

 The WWF released the event on VHS in North America in 1995.
 The VHS version was then re-released on March 2, 1999.
 The event was also released on DVD in North America as part of the WrestleMania Complete Anthology boxed set on November 1, 2005.
 In the United Kingdom, the event was released on VHS on July 10, 1995.
 Packaged together with WrestleMania XII, it was then released on DVD in the United Kingdom as part of the WWE Tagged Classics line on August 7, 2006.